jtam-dev/devops-journey-2026/day3-linux-notes.md

 Jane,30,Designer
 Jack,22,Analyst

-### "cut" command  : extract the exact specific sections from each lone of input
+### "cut" command  : extract the exact specific sections from each line of input
 - `cut -d',' -f1 data.txt`: `-d ','` (delimiter is a comma ,) ; `-f1` (get the first field)

 *terminal*